Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 The food in Tallinn is amazing and inexpensive, I have included a list of great restaurants recommended to me by my local friends above.
 Enjoy it!

-As bonus, I told you about all the things I was curious about Estonia.
+As a bonus, I told you about all the things I was curious about Estonia.
 The perks of this e-country and the relationship with Russia.

 You reached the end!
 Thank you so much for reading my article!